men32z/learning-tracker-app/README.md

 # Learning Tracker APP

-> learning is a process that never ends, now in the globalized world studying is a matter of every day, even if you are a doctor or a programmer and want to be up to date or if you just want to learn a new language, studying is something that you should never stop doing. so this app helps you to don't give up and track your progress every day.
+> Learning is a process that never ends.
+Today in the globalized world, studying is a daily matter; even doctors and programmers need to stay up to date, and whether you want to maintain your knowledge or just want to learn a new language, studying is something that you should never stop doing.
+This app helps you maintain motivation and track your progress every day.

  ![login](https://raw.githubusercontent.com/men32z/learning-tracker-app/development/docs/s1.png)
  ![home dashboard](https://raw.githubusercontent.com/men32z/learning-tracker-app/development/docs/s2.png)